Diversity index: Shannon index

 When all types in the dataset of interest are equally common, all p_{i} values equal 1 / R, and the Shannon index hence takes the value ln(R).
 The more unequal the abundances of the types, the larger the weighted geometric mean of the p_{i} values, and the smaller the corresponding Shannon entropy.
 If practically all abundance is concentrated to one type, and the other types are very rare (even if there are many of them), Shannon entropy approaches zero.
 When there is only one type in the dataset, Shannon entropy exactly equals zero (there is no uncertainty in predicting the type of the next randomly chosen entity).

 In machine learning the Shannon index is also called as Information gain.

 Rényi entropy

-The Rényi entropy is a generalization of the Shannon entropy to other values of q than unity.
+The Rényi entropy is a generalization of the Shannon entropy to other values of q than 1.
 It can be expressed: